Member of the Down Association of Canada

 There has been a growing concern over the use of fire retardants in upholstered furniture and mattresses for some time now.
 With more media focus placed on the negative health effects that chemicals pose to us all on a daily basis the one place where everyone seems focused on reducing harmful toxins is within the bedroom.

-The biggest challenge for most people when shopping for mattresses and furniture is that there is no current legislation that compels manufacturer’s to indicate whether or not flame retardants are present in their product.
+A big challenge for most people when shopping for mattresses and furniture is that there is no current legislation that compels manufacturer’s to indicate whether or not flame retardants are present in their product.
 Even though banning fire retardants from polyurethane foam would be a giant step forward it is important to remember that this does not necessarily mean that your mattress does not contain harmful chemicals.
 Polyurethane foam in particular is mainly chemically based made up of hydrocarbons, which are of course flammable.
 Typically even if a chemical is banned there is almost always a new one to take its place.
 A good example of this how Halogenated chemicals like PBDE’s and PCB’s are similar in structure.
 The Stockholm Convention (The global treaty to protect human health and the environment) has banned 21 POP’s (Persistent Organic Pollutants), all of which are Halogenated.